GRomeroNaranjo/LSTM-Stock-Prediction/README.md

-# TrendX.2.0
+# TrendX

 ## About:
 This repository aims to implement LSTM neural networks into predicting future stock prices, and business growth.
 This repository not only represents a successful tool for businesses, but also a bright investing partner for individual investors.
 While utilizing short and long term interactions this project can be successfully implemented.
 To conclude, this project streamlines trading for everyone, it provides a tool for everyone to become a professional trader without any background skills required.
+(NOTE: TrendX is currently in production, current version is based around RNNs not LSTMs, the LSTM implementation is being worked on)

 ## Problem Statement:
 While this project is also aimed for professionals, the main goal is to make trading successful for everyone.
 It is to provide an accessible tool for anyone to become a trader and get enhanced revenue.
 It is to give everyone the required tools to succeed in the stock market, while leveraging advanced AI tools.
 This model represents a new intelligent tool for financial interactions.